 Health care will begin to shift the use of electronic clinical quality measures and the recording and subsequent use of clinical data.
-If a new system can be streamlined enough, it is possible that the quality of data collected will be worth the effort of new electronic system, and it is possible that the data collected will be more accurate in the long run.
-In the past, the collection of medical data from patients was considered siloed, or stored in separate databases that couldn’t be accessed by outside personnel.
-This may it impossible to truly verify clinical data quality.
+If a new system can be streamlined enough, it is possible that an organization would be able to achieve high clinical data quality The high quality of data collected will be worth the effort of a new electronic system, and it is possible that the data collected will be more accurate in the long run.
+In the past, the collection of medical data from patients was considered siloed or stored in separate databases that couldn’t be accessed by outside personnel.

 A daunting task falls in the realm of mandated reporting.
-The state may need one set of data, the federal government may need another set of data, and the health care organization may need another set of data.
+The state may need one set of data, the federal government may need another set of data, and the healthcare organizations may need another set of data.
 Perhaps a lot of this data is repeated, but must be filled out several times; some of it will be specific to the organization the report is for.
-Each of these systems, and more, were intended to check, evaluate and hopefully ensure quality of the overall health care data.
+Each of these systems and more was intended to check, evaluate and hopefully ensure the quality of the overall healthcare data.
 One of the real outcomes is health care providers were in a bureaucracy of reports with good intentions, but insufferable mountains of paper with a lot of overlapping data, some unique data collected, and, perhaps not entirely surprisingly, some inconsistent data with poor clinical data quality.

 Is the Electronic Route the Answer for Clinical Data Quality?

 There may not be a clear solution to these kinds of problems, but hopefully using electronic data records and removing the barriers to accessing information will make those inconsistencies easier to eliminate.
 The more accurate the information is upon input, the better care the patient is able to receive.

 There are considerations healthcare organizations should keep in mind when they institute Electronic Health Records (EHR) so data can be collected efficiently and hopefully only once.
 At the same time, EHR’s should have valuable data about the patient so intelligent and thoughtful decisions can be made regarding treatment.